Cottbus: History

+Medieval period

 The settlement was established in the tenth century, when Sorbs erected a castle on a sandy island in the River Spree.
+It was captured by the March of Lusatia in 965, then it passed to Poland under Bolesław I the Brave in 1002, and back to the March of Lusatia in 1032.

 The first recorded mention of the town's name was in 1156.
 In the 13th century German settlers came to the town and thereafter lived side by side with the Sorbs.
 In the Middle Ages Cottbus was known for wool, and the town's drapery was exported throughout Brandenburg, Bohemia and Saxony.
+It was also located on an important trade route, called the "Salt Road", which was used to transport salt from Halle to Lusatia and further east to Poland.
 It was part of the Margraviate of Lusatia and later Lower Lusatia, which was held by the House of Wettin until it became a Bohemian Crown Land in 1367.
 In 1445 Cottbus was acquired by the Margraviate of Brandenburg from Bohemia.
 It was an exclave almost completely surrounded by Bohemian Lower Lusatia (with a short border with the Electorate of Saxony to the south-west).

+Modern period

 In 1514 Jan Rak founded the Universitas Serborum, a Sorbian gymnasium, in the city.
 In 1635 Lower Lusatia was ceded by Bohemia to Saxony, thereby making Cottbus an enclave of Saxony.
+Since the 1690s, French, Walloons and Palatines settled in the city.
 In 1701 Brandenburg-Prussia became the Kingdom of Prussia.

 In 1807, following the War of the Fourth Coalition, Cottbus was ceded by Prussia to the Kingdom of Saxony by the Treaty of Tilsit, reuniting it with Lower Lusatia.
 Cottbus was returned to Prussia by the Congress of Vienna in 1815 after the Napoleonic wars.
 Lower Lusatia was also ceded to Prussia and both became part of the Prussian Province of Brandenburg (and Regierungsbezirk Frankfurt), where they remained until 1947.
+In the 19th century, the Bramborski Serbski Casnik Sorbian newspaper was published in the city, and in 1880, the first Lower Lusatian department of the Maćica Serbska organization was established there.

+Up to 142 French prisoners of war were held in the town by the Prussians during the Franco-Prussian War of 1870–1871.
 In 1871 Prussia, and therefore Cottbus, became part of the German Empire.
 According to the Prussian census of 1905, the city of Cottbus had a population of 46,270, of which 97% were Germans, 2% were Sorbs and 1% were Poles.

-In interwar Germany, the town was the site of a concentration camp for unwanted Jewish immigrants from Eastern Europe.

-During World War II, a Nazi prison for women was operated in the city with multiple forced labour subcamps located both in the city and other places in the region.
-In the final weeks of the war, Cottbus was taken by the Red Army on 22 April 1945.
-In January 1946, Cottbus issued 34 semi-postal postage stamps to help finance rebuilding the city.
-From 1949 until German reunification in 1990, Cottbus was part of the German Democratic Republic (East Germany).
-From 1952 to 1990, Cottbus was the administrative seat of Bezirk Cottbus.